gnolang/gno/docs/gno-tooling/cli/faucet/gnofaucet.md

 id: gno-tooling-gnofaucet
 ---

-# gnofaucet
+# TM2 Faucet

-`gnofaucet` is a server for distributing GNOT, the gas currency of Gnoland, to specific addresses in a local chain.
-Interact with the `gnofaucet` from an address with an empty balance in your locally built testnet to fuel it with GNOT to pay for transactions.
+TM2 Faucet is a versatile command-line interface (CLI) tool designed to effortlessly deploy a faucet server for Gno Tendermint 2 networks.

-## Run `gnofaucet` Commands
+## Run `faucet` Commands

 Enable the faucet using the following command.